canvas-medical/documentation/collections/_api/immunization.md

               - **true** indicates that the immunization was administered within the clinic.
 To document immunizations like these, use an [Immunize Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057140293).<br><br>
               - **false** indicates that the immunization was administered outside the clinic.
 To document this immunizations like these, use an [Immunization Statement Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057139673).
             create_description: On create accepts only **false**.
+          - name: note
+            description: >-
+              Additional text not captured in other fields. <br><br>Canvas will display this in the `comment` field of the immunization statement command.
+If there are multiple objects given, they will be separeted by a new line on the UI.
+            type: array[json]
+            attributes:
+                - name: text
+                  type: string
+                  description: The annotation - text content.
         search_parameters:
           - name: _id
             type: string